monero-project/meta/api/lightwallet_rest.md

 > If the total received outputs for the address is less than `amount`, the
 > server shall return a HTTP 400 "Bad Request" error code.

+> If `address` is not a standard address, the server must return a HTTP 400
+> "Bad Request" error.

 **Response** object